Continental System

 Aside from subduing Britain, the blockade was also intended to establish French industrial and commercial hegemony in Europe.
 Within the French Empire, the newly acquired territories and client states were subordinate to France itself, as there was a unified market within France (no internal barriers or tariffs) while economic distortions were maintained on the borders of the new territories.

-The Berlin Decree forbade the import of British goods into any European countries allied with or dependent upon France, and it installed the Continental System in Europe.
-All connections with Britain were to be cut, even the mail.
-However there was extensive smuggling, which made the Continental System an ineffective weapon of economic war.
-There was some damage to British trade, especially in 1808 and 1812, but British control of the oceans led to replacement trade with North and South America, as well as large scale smuggling in Europe particularly from Malta which was used by the British to sell their goods to southern Italy.
+The Berlin Decree forbade the import of British goods into any European country allied with or dependent upon France, and it installed the Continental System in Europe.
+All connections with Britain were to be cut, even mail.
+However, there was extensive smuggling, which made the Continental System an ineffective weapon of economic war.
+There was some damage to British trade, especially in 1808 and 1812, but British control of the oceans led to replacement trade with North and South America, as well as large scale smuggling in Europe particularly from Malta, which was used by the British to sell their goods to southern Italy.

 The loss of Britain as a trading partner also hit the economies of France and its allies.
 Angry governments gained an incentive to ignore the Continental System, which led to the weakening of Napoleon's coalition.
-As Napoleon realized that extensive trade was going through Spain and Russia, he invaded those two countries.
-His forces were tied down in Spain, in which the Spanish War of Independence occurred simultaneously, and suffered severely in, and ultimately retreated from, Russia in 1812.
+As Napoleon realised that extensive trade was going through Spain and Russia, he invaded those two countries.
+One portion of his forces were tied down in Spain (in which the Spanish War of Independence occurred simultaneously), and the other portion suffered severely in, and ultimately retreated from, Russia in 1812.

 Background

-The British government was the central force in encouraging and financing alliances against Napoleonic France.
+The British government was the central force in encouraging and financing alliances against France.
 Napoleon was frustrated in his repeated attempts to defeat Britain.
 Attacks that involved naval power had all failed, with the systematic defeats of the combined French and Spanish navies.
-After the decisive defeat at Trafalgar, Napoleon made no attempt to rebuild his Navy.
-He turned instead to economic warfare, planning to ruin the British economy.
+Following the British victory at Trafalgar, Napoleon turned instead to economic warfare, planning to ruin the British economy.
 It was thought that Britain depended completely upon trade with Europe for its prosperity, so cutting off trade with continental Europe would ruin the British economy and force it to sue for peace.
 A blockade was impossible because the Royal Navy controlled the seas, but if Napoleon controlled the ports of Europe, he could prevent British products from landing.

 On 16 May 1806, the Royal Navy imposed a naval blockade of the French and French-allied coasts.
 In turn, Napoleon resorted to economic warfare.
 Britain was Europe's manufacturing and business center as a result of the Industrial Revolution.
-Napoleon believed it would be easy to take advantage of an embargo on trade with the European nations under his control, causing inflation and great debt to undermine the British strength.
+Napoleon believed it would be easy to take advantage of an embargo on trade with the European nations under his control, causing inflation and great debt to undermine British strength.
 His position was strengthened by the Fall of Berlin in October 1806, bringing swathes of Prussia under his control.